alvarotrigo/fullPage.js/README.md

 ```

 In order to prevent fullpage.js from creating the scrollbar in certain sections or slides use the class `fp-noscroll`.
 For example: `<div class="section fp-noscroll">`

+- `scrollOverflowReset`: (default `false`) [Extension of fullpage.js](http://alvarotrigo.com/fullPage/extensions/).
+When set to `true` it scrolls up the content of the section/slide with scroll bar when leaving to another vertical section.
+This way the section/slide will always show the start of its content even when scrolling from a section under it.

 - `scrollOverflowOptions`: when using scrollOverflow:true fullpage.js will make use of a forked and modified version of [iScroll.js libary](https://github.com/cubiq/iscroll/).
 You can customize the scrolling behaviour by providing fullpage.js with the iScroll.js options you want to use.
 Check [its documentation](http://iscrolljs.com/) for more info.